jcpowermac/hanlon-wiki/Typical-Hanlon-workflow.md

 When Hanlon is initially installed there are no images loaded in the system.
 A microkernel image is required to perform the initial inventory discovery process as a system connects to Hanlon.

-* Download a microkernel (MK) from the project site: https://github.com/puppetlabs/Hanlon/downloads
+* Download a Hanlon Microkernel (MK) for the release you would like to use from the releases area of the Hanlon Microkernel site: https://github.com/csc/Hanlon-Microkernel/releases/tag/v1.0
 * Load the microkernel via the `hanlon image` command:

         $ hanlon image add mk ./hnl_mk_dev-image.0.8.8.0.iso